majorleaguetagpro/mltp-archive/README.md

     "game2": {} // game2 follows the same format as game1
 }
 ```
+## TSV Structure

+For convenience, much of the data stored in the json files has also been converted into TSV files.
+This data can be easily imported into Excel or you can just copy the data from the Google Sheets spreadsheets linked above.
+(Both contain the same corresponding information.)
+Each tsv file holds different sections of the complete data stored in the json files.

+`majors_ scores_by_game.tsv` and `minors_scores_by_game.tsv` hold the score data by game for the respective tier.
+OT scores for each team (t1OT and t2OT) are in separate columns from the t1score and t2score, which are the summation of the h1 and h2 scores for the respective teams.

+`majors_scores_by_half.tsv` and `minors_scores_by_half.tsv` hold the score data by half for the respective tier.
+OT scores for each team are represented as a third half (`OT` in the half column) for each game.

+For both of these datasets, every game/half will have a value in the respective OT position.
+I have kept them in for now to ensure consistency, so if you need to check for OT, I would recommend checking to see if `t1OT` and `t2OT` are both zero OR if `t1score` and `t2score` are not equal.

+`majors_stats_by_game.tsv` and `minors_stats_by_game.tsv` hold the player data by game for the respective tier.
+The stats follow the same order as the JSON files, so you can refer to [Stats Information](#stats-information) if you need help deciphering statistics.
+Statistics by game do not include overtime statistics.

+`majors_stats_by_half.tsv` and `minors_stats_by_half.tsv` hold the player data by half for the respective tier.
+The stats follow the same order as the JSON files, so you can refer to [Stats Information](#stats-information) if you need help deciphering statistics.
+OT stats are included here as a third half (`OT` in the half column) for each game that had an overtime period.

 ## Overtime
 All OT properties will appear in the json file irrespective of whether or not OT was played during the game.
 If you need to detect whether or not a game had overtime, you can check the length of gameX["links"]["ot"], as it will be non-zero when overtime occurred.